How to Study Culture

 Where is culture?
 In order to examine something, we have to first locate it.
 So, where exactly do we have to look to get a grip on culture?
 As we saw before, culture is never present as such, not located at one specific place or moment, or inherent in one specific group; instead, culture is always subject to negotiation, always contested, always also elsewhere.
 We do have to start somewhere, though.

 We can broadly distinguish between two ways in which culture has been studied prior to Cultural Studies, roughly falling into the two fields of study from which it took inspiration.
-The first is what one might call a view from ‘above’: representative artefacts and institutions are studied in art history, literary studies, musical studies etc. Ethnology, cultural anthropology, cultural sociology and similar disciplines that look at everyday mentalities and general behavior, on the other hand, could be said to take a view from ‘below’.
+The first is what one might call a view from ‘above’: representative artefacts and institutions are studied in art history, literary studies, musical studies, etc. Ethnology, cultural anthropology, cultural sociology and similar disciplines that look at everyday mentalities and general behavior, on the other hand, could be said to take a view from ‘below’.

 While this makes it somewhat easy to find a starting point for an analysis, it makes it all the more difficult to find an end.
 If culture is everywhere, and thus nowhere in particular, you would potentially have to study everything in order to come to a final conclusion.
 This is, of course, impossible.
 Consequently, as the prominent Cultural Studies scholar Lawrence Grossberg has highlighted, every attempt at studying culture “will at best be partial and incomplete”; “by traditional academic standards, it will always be a failure”.
 2 And this is not necessarily a bad thing: it can also take some pressure off you.
+Fail again, fail better.

-In order to deal with such problems of beginning and ending, Cultural Studies has suggested both a starting point for analysis, and an endpoint – and has left it somewhat open how far you will get on your way from the one to the other.
+In order to deal with such problems of beginning and ending research, Cultural Studies has suggested both a starting point for analysis, and an endpoint – and has left it somewhat open how far you will get on your way from the one to the other.
 As the smallest unit of investigation, Cultural Studies suggests articulations; the most extensive level of investigation is the conjuncture.
 We will look at these two heuristic notions more closely.

 Conjuncture

 Cultural Studies’ definition of culture broke with traditional definitions in two important ways.
 First, as we saw previously, there was a move away “from older definitions of culture” as a “set of texts and artefacts” towards “an ‘anthropological’ definition of culture – as cultural practices”.
 But Cultural Studies did not stop there.
 Following the first departure there came a second, a “move to a more historical definition of cultural practices: questioning the anthropological meaning and interrogating its universality”.
 Although culture is seen as a constitutive feature of all human activity, it is at the same time seen as formed and structured by its specific historical conditions, its existence within particular social, legal, political and economic contexts.
-As a consequence, a conjunctural analysis is always “historically and contextually specific”, 3 and its results cannot easily be transfered to other contexts and other times.
+As a consequence, a conjunctural analysis is always “historically and contextually specific”, 3 and its results cannot easily be transferred to other contexts and other times.

 The term ‘conjuncture’ is the name for the specific historical conditions within which cultural practices take place.
 For example: “The post-war period, dominated by the welfare state, public ownership and wealth redistribution through taxation was one conjuncture; the neoliberal, market-forces era unleashed by Thatcher and Reagan was another”.
 4 However, these historical conditions are not simply given as a uniform whole.
 Instead, we can define a conjuncture “as the coming together of often distinct though related contradictions, moving according to different tempos, but condensed in the same historical moment” 5 , “a period during which the different social, political, economic and ideological contradictions that are at work in society come together to give it a specific and distinctive shape”.
 6